 Belmopan Area: Yesterday, Sunday April 26th, two wildfires in the area of north east Belmopan were successfully controlled by the Forest Department along with help from the Belmopan City Council and Westar Services.
 The crew remained dedicated to the task well into the night to ensure the fires would not reignite.
 The smoke from these fires has now subsided and this morning in north Belmopan, the conditions are much improved.
 Throughout the course of today, the situation will be monitored closely to ensure there are no flare ups.
 The dedicated officers of the Forest Department, Fire Department, Mayor and staff of the Belmopan City, as well as workers of Westar Services are to be commended for their effort and service to their community.
 The crew will now move to address other escaped fires in the south area of Belmopan.
 Fortunately, the weather conditions have improved and daytime temperatures are now in the mid 90s as opposed to 107 degrees Fahrenheit experienced last week.

 Vaca Forest Reserve: Yesterday, Sunday April 26th, a large wildfire in the Vaca Forest Reserve with multiple fronts was brought under control by the Forest Department wildland fire crew from the Mountain Pineridge Forest Reserve.
 This fire was burning on multiple fronts – east, south and west, and was responsible for much of the smoke pouring over Benque Viejo, San Ignacio and Santa Elena.
 The most aggressive fire on the eastern flank was brought under control by yesterday evening.
 As a result of this, the conditions in the San Ignacio, Benque and Santa Elena have vastly improved, and there is less smoke in the air.
-The dedicated officers of the Forest Department are to be commended for their effort and service to their community.
+The dedicated officers of the Forest Department are to be commended for their effort and service to their great quality content.
 The Forest Department fire crew will continue to fight the fires on the southern and western flanks in order to prevent further spread into the Chiquibul National Park.